vjadon09/VGA-Controller/README.md

 # VGA-Controller
-Video Game Processor for VGA
+Video Game Processor for VGA.
 Simple Pong game was designed for the VGA interface